 Dental Implants – Houston, TX

 Whether you are missing a single tooth or an entire mouthful, dental implants can offer a permanent solution to the gaps in your smile.
 Dental implants work by attaching artificial teeth directly to the jaw.
 There are three components of an implant: the anchor, which will be surgically embedded into the bone, a post to which the tooth attaches, and the artificial tooth itself.
 Dental implants can replace one or more teeth, provide support for a partial denture, or be used to anchor a full denture.
 Keep reading to learn more about how Dr. Cher Rich can restore your smile using dental implants in Houston.

-What are the Benefits of Dental Implants?
+Benefits of Dental Implants

-Dental implants provide artificial teeth that look more natural than any other restorative treatment.
+Dental implants provide you with artificial teeth that look more natural than any other restorative treatment.
 Plus, many patients also report that whenever they chew, the implants feel secure just like their regular teeth.
 People who cannot successfully use conventional dentures or those who need an alternative to removable partial dentures can benefit from dental implants as well.

 Hopefully, this answered a few of your key questions about dental implants.
-Dr. Cher Rich can offer you this fantastic solution right here in Houston, TX, so if you’d like to permanently close the gaps in your teeth, be sure to contact us today.
+Dr. Cher Rich can offer you this fantastic solution right here in Houston, TX, so if you’d like to permanently close the gaps in your smile, be sure to contact us today.